The Fellows Program

 Up to 50 Fellows will receive:

-- One-year Fellowship with the Tory Burch Foundation
+- One-year Fellowship with the Tory Burch Foundation that includes virtual education programming, workshops and business guidance

 - $5,000 grant for business education